 There is a risk of cross infection when staff move between different settings.
 In order to limit that risk, you should:

 - Limit the number of staff who temporarily enter your service.

-- Ensure all staff understand the latest PPE guidance for care homes and for domiciliary care and general guidance for health and social care from Public Health Wales.
+- Ensure all staff understand the general guidance for health and social care from Public Health Wales.